nadavrot/bistra/README.md

 It's possible to configure and build the compiler with any CMake generator, like GNU Makefiles, Ninja and Xcode build.

+### Docker

+The attached docker file builds the project cleanly.
+The scripts in the `utils` directory build and run the docker container.

 ## Testing and Running